 Suddenly, sitting there in the studio, while the end mix was being done, my thoughts started to drift.
-I think the fact that Nolan is also a world class, medal-winning runner made me think of the current 2016 summer Olympics.
+I think the fact that Nolan is also a world-class, medal-winning runner made me think of the current 2016 summer Olympics.
 They were being held in Rio de Janeiro – the very place the song Aganjú stems from.
-Athletes, like any performer won’t survive if he or she is not dedicated to their craft by striving for continuous improvement and stamina.
+Athletes, like any performer, won’t survive if he or she is not dedicated to their craft by striving for continuous improvement and stamina.
 It occurred to me that this was occurring at the same time we were recording those last fragments.
 It all seemed magically connected and suddenly I realized, that’s exactly what the song is about.

-Despite the Portuguese lyrics being really hard to translate, the essence of the song and the name “Aganjú” is that of the African deity of volcanoes and deserts, who spreads magic and protection from Brazil, whose religious culture was originally brought to the country by the African slaves.
-In an interview Bebel Gilberto, said about the phrase:
+The Portuguese lyrics are really hard to translate.
+But the essence of the song and the name “Aganjú” is that of the African deity of volcanoes and deserts.
+They are believed to spread magic and protection over Brazil, whose religious culture was originally brought to the country by the African slaves.

 ‘Aganjú’ ‘Aganjú’ is everywhere, in San Francisco, in New York.
 People get so hypnotized by this song, so maybe that is a good thing, they see the religion in my music.

-Dedication & Inspiration
+Musical Dedication & Inspiration

-While Olympians were performing at their highest skill level in Rio de Janeiro, after decades of practice, determination, and sacrifice, in the same way as musicians do at recording sessions or live shows.
-And during that session, the god Aganjú had seemed to have blessed us with that magical spark that even, when the most virtuous musicians record or play together, sometimes be missing.
+While Olympians were performing at their highest skill level in Rio de Janeiro, after decades of practice, determination, and sacrifice, we as musicians were the same way.
+And during that very recording session, the god Aganjú seems to have blessed us with that magical spark – that can even, when the most virtuous musicians record or play together, sometimes be missing.